BitMind-AI/bitmind-subnet/docs/Mining.md

 In this directory, you will find your model weights (`ckpt_best.pth`) and training configuration (`config.yaml`).
 Note that the training config, e.g. `config.yaml`, is different from the detector config, e.g. `ucf.yaml`.

-You will need to put the path to the training configuration file `config.yaml` into the detector configuration file `ucf.yaml` to instantiate `UCFDetector(DeepfakeDetector`, as it uses the settings from training time to reconstruct the correct model layer shapes for inference.

 ## Deploy Your Model

 Once you've trained your own detector model, you can simply update the configuration file for your miner to point to your new `.pth` file.
 - Your detector type and associated config file are set in `miner.env`.
 - The detector config file (e.g., `ucf.yaml`) lives in `base_miner/deepfake_detectors/configs/`.
+  - For UCF only: You will need to put the path to the training configuration file `config.yaml` into the detector configuration file `ucf.yaml` to instantiate `UCFDetector`, as it uses the settings from training time to reconstruct the correct model layer shapes for inference.
 - The model weights file (e.g., `ckpt_best.pth`) should be placed in `base_miner/<detector_type>/weights`.
   - If the weights specified in the config file do not exist, the miner will attempt to automatically download them from Hugging Face as specified by the `hf_repo` field in the config file.
 Feel free to use your own Hugging Face repository for hosting your model weights, and update the config file accordingly.